 We’re going to keep this simple.
 I’m no Martha Stewart, and neither are most of you.
-These gifts don’t require stuff like hot glue guns, glitter, or any artistic skill or talent.
+These gifts don’t require hot glue guns, glitter, or artistic skill or talent.
 DIY only works if you can do it yourself!
 I chose some that can be done at zero hours because I know some procrastinate.

 1. Flavored Extracts

 These are extracts for cooking, like the little bottles of vanilla you buy in the grocery.
 But these are made with natural ingredients, not synthetic flavors like many commercial brands.

 A fake vanilla extract is not made with vanilla beans but synthetic vanillin, a byproduct of the wood pulp industry.
 Many brands also contain added sugar and corn syrup because there is no good reason other than this: Merica, and we put that shit in everything.
 Like making many things yourself, making extracts is cheaper than buying them.

 All you need is two ingredients and a mason jar.
 We’ll use vanilla, but you could make mint, citrus, almond, or cinnamon extracts.
 Vodka is the most versatile liquor, matching many flavors, but people use bourbon and rum.
 You don’t need the top-shelf brand, but it’s not the cheapest.

 You need three beans, cut in half and split, per cup of liquor.
 Put the beans and vodka in a mason jar, store it in a cool, dark place, shake once a day, and poof, in about two months, you have your extract.